ni/nimi-python/docs/nirfsg/class.rst

     .. py:attribute:: available_ports

-        Returns a comma-separated list of the ports available for use based on your instrument configuration.
+        Returns a list of the ports available for use based on your instrument configuration.

         **Supported Devices**: PXIe-5644/5645/5646, PXIe-5820/5830/5831/5832/5840/5841/5842/5860